jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 	  2 .comment      00000030  00000000  00000000  00000416  2**0
 					  CONTENTS, READONLY

-As one can see, the code size in `text` section is 0x03c2, i.e. 962 bytes, whereas the `.data` section is empty.
+As one can see, the code size in `.text` section is 0x03c2, i.e. 962 bytes, whereas the `.data` section is empty.

 This information is based on github code tagged "HACKADAY-1KB-CONTEST" at https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/HACKADAY-1KB-CONTEST